-- Upper Gastrointestinal Mucosal Inflammation: Monitor patients for signs and symptoms of these conditions including esophagitis and gastritis.
+- Hypersensitivity reactions including anaphylaxis: Sapropterin dihydrochloride is not recommended in patients with a history of anaphylaxis to sapropterin dihydrochloride; discontinue treatment in patients who experience anaphylaxis and initate appropriate medical treatment. - Continue dietary Phe restrictions.
+(5.1) - Upper Gastrointestinal Mucosal Inflammation: Monitor patients for signs and symptoms of these conditions including esophagitis and gastritis.
 (5.2) - Hypophenylalaninemia: Pediatric patients younger than 7 years treated with sapropterin dihydrochloride doses of 20 mg/kg per day are at increased risk for low levels of blood Phe compared with patients 7 years and older.
+(5.3)

-(5.3) - Monitoring Blood Phe Levels During Treatment: Ensure adequate blood Phe control and nutritional balance during treatment with sapropterin dihydrochloride.
+- Monitoring Blood Phe Levels During Treatment: Ensure adequate blood Phe control and nutritional balance during treatment with sapropterin dihydrochloride.
 Frequent blood monitoring is recommended, especially in pediatric patients.
-(5.4, 2.1)

-- Lack of Biochemical Response to Sapropterin Dihydrochloride Treatment: Response to sapropterin dihydrochloride treatment cannot be pre-determined by laboratory (e.g., molecular) testing and can only be determined by a therapeutic trial of sapropterin dihydrochloride.
+(5.4, 2.1) - Lack of Biochemical Response to Sapropterin DihydrochorideTreatment: Response to sapropterin dihydrochloride treatment cannot be pre-determined by laboratory (e.g., molecular) testing and can only be determined by a therapeutic trial of sapropterin dihydrochloride.
 (5.5, 2.1) - Interaction with Levodopa: Seizures, over-stimulation or irritability may occur; monitor patients for a change in neurologic status.
 (5.6, 7) - Hyperactivity: Monitor patients for hyperactivity.
 (5.7)

------ ADVERSE REACTIONS
+------ ADVERSE REACTIONS

-Most common adverse reactions (≥4%) are: headache, rhinorrhea, pharyngolaryngeal pain, diarrhea, vomiting, cough, and nasal congestion.
+Most common adverse reactions (\geq 4%) are: headache, rhinorrhea, pharyngolaryngeal pain, diarrhea, vomiting, cough, and nasal congestion.
 (6.1)

-To report SUSPECTED ADVERSE REACTIONS, contact Annora Pharma Private Limited at 1-866-495-1995, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact 1-800-983-4587, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.